-The Research Training Scheme is a Commonwealth funded initiative that provides eligible higher degree research students with an entitlement to a HECS exemption for the duration of an accredited higher degree research course.
-Please refer to the DIICCSRTE website (opens in a new window) for more information.
+The Research Training Program is a Commonwealth funded initiative that provides eligible higher degree research students with support for the duration of an accredited higher degree research course.
+It replaced the Research Training Scheme, Australian Postgraduate Awards and International Postgraduate Research Scholarships in 2017.
+Please refer to the Dept of Education website (opens in a new window) for more information.

-Complete and permanent withdrawal from a course by a student.
+Complete withdrawal from a course by a student.

 Students receive results for all assessments and assignments.
 At the end of each teaching session students receive their final results, which are the cumulative result for each unit of study.

 Units may be retired when a new unit is approved to replace the current unit or a School determines that it is unlikely to have a viable intake in the future.

 Students need to lodge a Rule Waiver Request form if they wish to enrol in a unit with a unit rule they haven't met, such as completing a prerequisite unit.
 Students can only enrol in the unit if their Rule Waiver Request is approved by the relevant Director of Academic Program or Unit Coordinator.

 Scholarships are available for undergraduate and postgraduate study.
 They provide students with funding towards the cost of their course or research.